gabriele-costa/pests/PITCHME.md

 | Tools | TCT, IDES3, DESTool | mCRL2, CADP, MuDiv |

-*: PTIME for a specific class of discrete-event systems
+*: PTIME for a specific class of FSA

 ---